 Eviction Resources for Landlords

 Eviction notices in California must include the legal reason for the eviction, the date the eviction notice was made, the number of days the tenant has to cure the problem or leave, and be legally served.

-If notice is not legally served, then eviction cannot be completed, and the landlord may be sued.
+If notice is not legally served, eviction cannot be completed, and the landlord may be sued.
 It’s best to speak with a lawyer who understands California eviction law before proceeding.

 See the California Courts website for more information.

 If you receive an eviction notice, read it carefully to understand why.
 If you have questions, you can ask the landlord directly.

 Additionally, you can find legal assistance with evictions and other tenant advocate resources specific to California via the US Department of Housing and Urban Development website.